quasarframework/quasar-ui-qmarkdown/demo/src/markdown/markdown.md

 QMarkdown
 ===

 QMarkdown is a Quasar component as well as a [Quasar App Extension](https://v1.quasar.dev/app-extensions/introduction).
 It provides the ability for your Quasar app to display markdown.
+If you don't know how to use Markdown or need a refresher, this site is recommended: [Markdown Guide](https://www.markdownguide.org/).

 # Features